California's Prop 47 leads to rise in shoplifting, thefts, criminal activity across state

 "If my babies need diapers or formula, who is going to get that for me?
 No one.
 I have to do it," she said.
 "They ain't out here arresting people for (shoplifting) and everyone knows it."

 Proposition 47 is seen by critics as one of California's biggest blunders.
 Supported by the state Democratic Party and championed by the American Civil Liberties Union, the referendum was passed by a wide margin in 2014.
 The idea behind it was to reduce certain non-violent felonies to misdemeanors in order to free up resources for cops and prosecutors to focus on violent offenders.
-That meant downgrading drugs, fraud and shoplifting to misdemeanors that carry little to no jail time.

 Since Proposition 47 was passed, there has been an increase in theft across the state.
 Cities like San Francisco have seen organized crime rings turn shoplifting into a well-organized racket involving desperate thieves and unscrupulous black-market resellers.